-The Netherlands knows an extended social security system, which provides financial security when ones income is effected by events such as health hazards, job loss or old age.
-Here you can find information on the different social insurance schemes, whether you are covered by them and whether you are paying money for them.
+The Netherlands has an extensive social security system, which provides financial security when ones income is affected by health challenges, job loss or old age.
+Below you can find information on the different social insurance schemes, whether you are covered by them and whether you are paying money for them.

-Events which are non-work related but which can effect one’s income, are covered under national insurance schemes.
-Every Dutch resident and nearly all foreign employees employed in the Netherlands are covered by these National Insurance Schemes.
+Every Dutch citizen-resident and nearly all foreign employees employed in the Netherlands are covered by these National Insurance Schemes.
 However, if you do research on a stipend, you might not fall under these schemes.

 - Unemployment (WW),